sdomoszlai13/spring-mass-system-simulator/README.md

 * **test.py**: contains functions to create spring mass systems quickly
 * **user_input.py**: contains functions for a simple CLI to create a spring mass system

+To setup a system of springs and masses, run user_input.py and follow the prompts.
+The SI unit system is used in this simulation.
+Note: if the time steps are too large, the simulation will become unstable and large errors will occur in the calculations.
+To prevent this, it is recommended to chosse at least 1,000 time steps for every second of simulation time.
+Once you are done with the input, the simulation will run and a plot will be shown.

 **V1.0:**
 As of today, you can do the following in the program: